getlantern/lantern/README.md

 [nsis](http://nsis.sourceforge.net/).
 The installer is built and signed with `make package-windows`.

-For `make package-windows` to be able to sign the executable, the environment varaibles `SECRETS_DIR` and `BNS_CERT_PASS` must be set to point to the secrets directory and the [password](https://github.com/getlantern/too-many-secrets/blob/master/build-installers/env-vars.txt#L3)
+For `make package-windows` to be able to sign the executable, the environment variables `SECRETS_DIR` and `BNS_CERT_PASS` must be set to point to the secrets directory and the [password](https://github.com/getlantern/too-many-secrets/blob/master/build-installers/env-vars.txt#L3)